insin/newforms/docs/formsets_api.rst

    :param Function kwargs.errorConstructor:
       the constructor function to be used when creating error details - defaults to :js:class:`ErrorList`.

+   :param Function kwargs.validation:
+     A value to be passed as the :ref:`Form constructor's validation argument
+     <ref-form-kwargs-validation>` when creating the formset's forms -- defaults
+     to ``null``.

+     .. versionadded:: 0.6

    :param String kwargs.managementFormCssClass:
       a CSS class to be applied when rendering